 Chalk up a taste of the Welsh classics like cawl (a meat and vegetable broth,) cockles, laverbread (seaweed) and lamb and then look for something more unusual.

 And for standard British staples?
 I can't fault The Empire and the Albany Fish Bar, both found on Albany Road.
-Park House is the splash out restaurant in town and the best sushi lives at Tenkaichi on City Road.
+Park House is the splash out restaurant near the city centre and the best sushi lives at Tenkaichi on City Road.